dipetkov/actigraph.sleepr/README.md

 The Cole-Kripke algorithm is primarily used for adult populations as the supporting research was performed on subjects ranging from 35 to 65 years of age.
-Like the Sadeh algorithm, it requires 60s epochs and uses a 7-minute window that includes the four previous and two future epochs.
+Like the Sadeh algorithm, it takes 60s epochs and uses a 7-minute window that includes the four previous and two future epochs.
 The `apply_cole` function implements the algorithm as described in the ActiGraph user manual.